MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ## Tips and other points of interest

-To help you better understand personalization, here are some pointers.
+To help you better understand personalization, here are some pointers:

 - When you make changes to a card page that you open from a list, the changes take effect on all records that you open from that list.
 For example, let's say you open a specific customer from the Customers list page, and then personalize the page by adding a field.
 When you open other customers from the list, the field that you added is also shown.
 - Changes that you make affect all your Role Centers.
 For example, if you make a change to the Customer list when the Role Center is set to Business Manager, you also see the change on the **Customers** page when the Role Center is set to Sales Order Processor.
 - Changes to a page in a pane take effect on the page wherever it appears.
 - You can't personalize a page that's in [analysis mode](analysis-mode.md).
 The **Analyze** switch is deactivated.
 If you happen to switch to personalization mode while the page is in analysis mode, then analyze mode is automatically switched off.
 - Some pages have multiple page fields that map to the same source table.
 The pane shows both/all of those page fields independently.
-Showing/Hiding/moving those fields is also independent without one affecting the other.
+Showing/hiding/moving those fields is also independent without one affecting the other.
-- If a part or group is hidden, ghosted fields still show inside it, but you can't drag-drop or add/show that field until you make the group/part visible.
+- If a part or group is hidden, ghosted fields still show inside it, but you can't drag-and-drop or add/show that field until you make the group/part visible.

 > [!NOTE]
 > Due to restrictions on design capabilities in the web client, it's currently not possible to customize or personalize the controls within the `grid` and `fixed` syntax.
 It applies to all design modes, not just personalization.
 >
 > Administrators can make the same layout changes as users by customizing a profile (role), which can be assigned to multiple users.
 To learn more about pages for Roles, go to [Customize Pages for Roles](ui-personalization-manage.md)<br /><br />
 Administrators can also override or disable users' personalization, and they can define which features are even available for users to see in all or specific companies.
-For more information, see [Customizing Business Central](ui-customizing-overview.md).
+For more information, see [Customize Business Central](ui-customizing-overview.md).

 ## See also